Table of Contents

 Put your clinical experience under your CV’s work experience section.
 For each previous position, include three-to-five bullet points detailing your achievements and any skills you developed.

-Ensure your bullet points are results-focused.
+When writing your CV, ensure your bullet points are results-focused.
 As an applicant for an optometrist position, you’ll be competing against candidates with similar educational backgrounds, so employers will look at what you’ve done on the job as a way of separating you from the other applicants.

-Use numbers to quantify your work experience and make it easier for employers to scan.
+Use numbers to quantify your work experience and make it easier for employers to scan:

 • Trained and supervised 6 new hires, helping to ensure 95% positive patient experiences with all staff at the centre